Package 'optic'

 type

 Estimator used to identify the treatment effect using simulated data.
-Specified as a string, which can either be 'reg' (regression), 'autoreg' (autoregression, which adds a lag for the outcome variable to a regression model), 'drdid' (doubly-robust difference-in-difference estimator), or 'multisynth' (augmented synthetic control)
+Specified as a string, which can either be 'reg' (regression), 'autoreg' (autoregression, which adds a lag for the outcome variable to a regression model), 'autoeffect' (debiased autoregressive model implemented via the autoeffect package), 'drdid' (doubly-robust difference-in-difference estimator), or 'multisynth' (augmented synthetic control)

 call